Nov 20 2024 /

 Key takeaways:

-• Accounting automation software reduces the need for human input in repetitive, administrative accounting tasks – including data entry, account reconciliation, payroll processing, tax calculations, and much more.
+• Accounting automation reduces the need for human input in repetitive, administrative accounting tasks such as data entry, account reconciliation, and tax calculations.

 • Automation tools are designed to augment accountants rather than replace them, enabling accountants to shift their focus to more complex, high-value work.